 This sundial is located on the court side of the Long Hallway (Lange Gang).
 The Long Hallway is the connection between the Georgenbau and the former stable building.
 From here, the spectators watched the tournaments in the stable courtyard (Stallhof).
 On the street side of the Long Hallway you can find the Procession of Princes.
 [German]

 This sundial is one of two pieces attached to a corner of Albrechtsburg.The Albrechtsburg is deemed one of the first palace buildings in Germany.Even from a distance, you can see the towering white walls of the late Gothic castle when approaching Meissen.
 [German]

-Sundial seen on Reichenau Island.
+This sundial is located on a wall of Reichenau Abbey on Reichenau Island.
 It shows not only the motto ‘Pray and Work’ (ora et labora) but also Saint Pirmin, the founder of Reichenau Abbey.
-The two snakes refers to the fact that he is considered to be a patron against snake bites.
+The two snakes refer to the fact that he is considered to be a patron against snake bites.

 While I walked through Merano in Italy, I came across this sundial.
 I was impressed how many elements and codes are compiled in this depiction.
 For example one can see the motto of Friedrich III.
 (AEIOU) as well as a skull with an hour glass on top of it.

 This fresco with a sundial is located on a wall of the old university at the Max-Reinhard-Platz.
 It was created by Georg Jung (1899-1957).
 The depictions refer to the four faculties of that university which was founded by Prince Archbishop Paris von Lodron in 1622.
 [German]